thegetty/cultural-heritage-mass-atrocities/content/part_2.md/14_assomo.md

 ---
 title: Cultural Heritage at Risk in Mali: The Destruction of Timbuktu’s Mausoleums of Saints
-sub_title: Cultural Heritage at Risk in Mali
+short_title: Cultural Heritage at Risk in Mali
 label: 14.
 weight: 28
 type: essay